 The Nature Index provides several metrics to track research output and collaboration.
-These include article count, fractional count, and adjusted fractional count.
+These include article count, fractional count and multilateral and bilateral collaboration scores.

 The simplest is the article count (AC).
-A country or institution is given an AC of 1 for each article that has at least one author from that country or institution.
-This is the case regardless of the number of authors an article has, and it means that the same article can contribute to the AC of multiple countries or institutions.
+A country/region or an institution is given an AC of 1 for each article that has at least one author from that country/region or institution.
+This is the case regardless of the number of authors an article has, and it means that the same article can contribute to the AC of multiple countries/regions or institutions.

-To get a sense of a country's or institution's contribution to an article, and to ensure they are not counted more than once, the Nature Index uses fractional count (FC), which takes into account the share of authorship on each article.
+To glean a country's, a region's or an institution's contribution to an article, and to ensure they are not counted more than once, the Nature Index uses fractional count (FC), which takes into account the share of authorship on each article.
 The total FC available per article is 1, which is shared among all authors under the assumption that each contributed equally.
 For instance, an article with 10 authors means that each author receives an FC of 0.1.
-For authors who are affiliated with more than one institution, the individual author's FC is then split equally between those institutions.
+For authors who are affiliated with more than one institution, the author's FC is then split equally.

 The total FC for an institution is calculated by summing the FC for individual affiliated authors.
-The process is similar for countries, although complicated by the fact that some institutions have overseas labs that will be counted towards host country totals.
+The process is similar for countries/regions, although complicated by the fact that some institutions have overseas labs that will be counted towards host country/region totals.